souxls/Collections/README.md

 * [age](https://github.com/FiloSottile/age) - Open source monitoring tool for ephemeral infrastructure & distributed applications.
 * [bashstyle](https://github.com/progrium/bashstyle) - Let's do Bash right!
 * [pueue](https://github.com/Nukesor/pueue) - Pueue is a command-line task management tool for sequential and parallel execution of long-running tasks.
-* [minio](https://github.com/minio/minio) - High Performance, Kubernetes Native Object Storage
-* [conda](https://github.com/conda/conda) - Conda is a cross-platform, language-agnostic binary package manager.
-It is the package manager used by Anaconda installations, but it may be used for other systems as well.
-Conda makes environments first-class citizens, making it easy to create independent environments even for C libraries.
-Conda is written entirely in Python, and is BSD licensed open source.
 * [ipftrace2](https://github.com/YutaroHayakawa/ipftrace2) - A Linux function tracer for network people
 * [whatfiles](https://github.com/spieglt/whatfiles) - Log what files are accessed by any Linux process
 * [ngx_http_proxy_connect_module](https://github.com/chobits/ngx_http_proxy_connect_module) - A forward proxy module for CONNECT request handling